wgrahamb/modelingLibrary/README.md

           - Mock Hellfire Physical Properties:
                - Model the drag of the missile using the paper that I found.
                - Model the damping of the missile using the paper that I found.
 Try a simple estimate first.
+I think this will solve the kludge in calculating beta (normalized speed) for the aerodynamics.
                - Using the solid rocket booster design project, create a higher fidelity rocket motor.
      - Components.
           - Create a component base class.
 Do some research and use __variables.
           Make plain input and output dictionaries for each component.
-          - Create a perfect navigator as a pass through placeholder, an analytical navigator to test performance, and finally port a hybrid navigator from Zipfel code.
-Finish working through the filtering examples on the website that I've bookmarked before porting the Zipfel hybrid navigator.
+          - Navigator:
+               - First, a perfect navigator as a pass through.
+               - Second, an analytical navigator to determine performance.
+               - Third, port the INS from Zipfel's ADS6 to get a model of decent fidelity.
+               - Fourth, finish working through filters.py.
+See in pythonFunctions.
+               - Fifth, pair the INS from step 3 with an inline, inscope kalman filter.
+               - Sixth, turn the simple kalman filter from step five into state matrices.
+               - Seventh, port a hybrid navigator from Zipfel into python.
+This step is kind of nebulus because I truly have little to no idea what I am doing.
+The previous steps shouldn't be too bad.
 - SRM_DESIGN
      - Port the python file to C using the manual I got for Christmas.
      - Use the class report as the base for a new report.